This Toronto man films his walks around the city for YouTube. He makes ‘well over six figures’

 In Toronto, the average household income sits at $129,000, according to Canada Mortgage and Housing Corporation data.

-While some creators may not earn as much as much as Hicks, experts say many still put in countless hours to support their entrepreneurial gig.
+While some creators may not earn as much as Hicks, experts say many still put in countless hours to support their entrepreneurial gig.

 A Statistics Canada survey found that most content creators reported being ”de facto entrepreneurs.”